Documentation

 Template

-The template file is the skeleton of the page:
+The main template file is the skeleton of the page:

 <!DOCTYPE html>